sdspag/blog/source/_posts/2013-07-07-algorithms-and-beyond-dot-dot-dot.markdown

 #How we manage all this :#

-*Coderunner*
+*CodeRunner*

-We feel proud to host Insomnia as well as other coding events on an in-house developed open-source online judge [Coderunner](https://github.com/shashankkumar/CodeRunner)(developed by an alumni), which is similar to [Sphere Online Judge](http://spoj.pl).
+We feel proud to host Insomnia as well as other coding events on an in-house developed open-source online judge [CodeRunner](https://github.com/shashankkumar/CodeRunner)(developed by SDSLabs), which is similar to [Sphere Online Judge](http://spoj.pl).
 Currently it supports grading submissions in C, C++, Java, Python,  PHP and Perl with plans for adding more  languages in future.

 *CodeVillage*: